 product named in the lease.
 When the customers argue that the lease really financed an entire business

-, and the POS machine was worthless without the rest of the package, the collectors
+venture that was fraudulent, and the POS machine was worthless without the rest of the package, the collectors

 will still insist that obligation to pay in full is absolute and that the customers have no defense.